TOXIC METALS AND

 4. The amigos.
 These are iron, manganese and aluminum.
 The interpretation rule is that if any one of these are elevated, the other two are elevated in the body as well.
 The most commonly elevated is aluminum, and elevated means anything above about 0.02 mg% or 0.2 ppm.
 Elevated iron is any reading above 1.9 mg% or 19 ppm.
 Elevated manganese is any reading above 0.04 mg% or 0.4 ppm.
 Read more about this interesting situation in The Amigos Or Oxidants– Iron, Manganese and Aluminum.

 5. Poor eliminator patterns.
-This complicates interpretation, but is a very sound method in my experience.
+This is important.
 If any of the toxic metal levels are extremely low, it indicates they are present in excess and simply cannot be eliminated at this time.
-This may sound outrageous, but it is holding true.
-This means that if a person embarks on a nutritional balancing program, eventually the metal that was very low begins to rise on retests and comes out of the body.
-When it does, the person generally feels much better.
+This may sound outrageous, but so far, the concept of poor eliminators is holding true.
 Read more about this in the article entitled Poor Eliminator Pattern.

 6. Hidden copper toxicity.
 The hair copper level is a very poor indicator of copper toxicity, which is very common.
 Instead, look for hidden copper indicators, which include: